lainsce/palaura/po/README.md

 * Translate the .pot file using the PO editor of your choice (I recommend POEdit).
 * Save it as <language_code>.po in this folder.

 And that's it!
-You've successfully translated Paraula for your language!
+You've successfully translated Palaura for your language!